Fifty-one joined as co-defendants in Miriam O’Callaghan defamation case

 Ms O’Callaghan initially brought her proceedings against Facebook Ireland and sought orders, which were granted by the court on April 5th, requiring the social media company to provide basic subscriber information, payment method details and business manager account information about those behind the adverts.

-When the case returned before Ms Justice Leonie Reynolds on Tuesday, she was told Ms O’Callaghan’s lawyers had identified 51 indviduals/names which she wishes to have joined as co-defendants with Facebook.
+When the case returned before Ms Justice Leonie Reynolds on Tuesday, she was told Ms O’Callaghan’s lawyers had identified 51 individuals/names which she wishes to have joined as co-defendants with Facebook.

 The majority of the physical addresses linked to these 51 names are in Belgrade in Serbia and the towns of Bar and Berane in Montenegro.
 Others are in the districts of Flushing, Jamaica and Maspeth in New York, in the United States.
 Their email addresses are also given.